justinwlin/Neural-Network/Neural_Network_Numpy/README.md

-# Supervised Deep Neural Network Model
+# Supervised Deep Neural Network Model (Written using purely Python and Numpy)

 ## About:
 This is a deep neural network that I programmed using Python and the Numpy math library in order to learn how to build a neural network for supervise learning.